iPhone SE review

 Apple announced the iPhone SE at an event in March 2016 alongside the 9.7in iPad Pro, and started selling it weeks later in April 2016.
 The iPhone SE wasn't a flagship phone even when it launched, though - it was a replacement for the old iPhone 5s, the previous 4in iPhone, and an alternative to the larger and more expensive 4.7in and 5.5in iPhones which had proved highly popular, but which some users found too big.

 Apple markets the iPhone SE as an iPhone 6s in an iPhone 5s shell, but is this accurate?
-And is there a place for the iPhone SE now the iPhone 7 has launched?
+And is there a place for the iPhone SE now the iPhone 7, 8 and X have launched?
 Mobile Fun provided us with a review sample of the iPhone SE, so let's find out.

 Not sure which iPhone is best for you?
 Take a look at our iPhone buying guide.